Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Implementing the methodology

 \subsection{Data creation}

-We populated BLAS with sentences that exhaustively covered the different combinations of the span attributes we listed in Section \ref{sec:selection} (for example, non-ambiguous multiword, graphotactically-compliant uppercase spans that appear in sentence initial position between quotation marks, etc.).
+We populated BLAS with sentences that exhaustively cover the different combinations of the span attributes we listed in Section \ref{sec:selection} (for example, non-ambiguous multiword, graphotactically-compliant uppercase spans that appear in sentence initial position between quotation marks, etc.).
 Finding examples from real sources that covered all combination of attributes would have been an unmanageable endeavor, as anglicisms are a sparse phenomenon that amount to 1\%-2\% of the language \citep{gorlach_felix}.

-Consequently, instead of populating our benchmark with real-world examples, we decided to have such examples written from scratch by a linguist\footnote{Detailed guidelines on the writing process to be released upon acceptance as supplementary material}.
+Consequently, instead of populating our benchmark with real-world examples, we decided to have such examples written from scratch by a linguist (see Appendix \ref{sec:appendix_criteria} for guidelines on the writing process).
 This approach, although unconventional, offered several benefits.
 First, instead of being confined to evaluating systems on the data that is available on the web, we gained full control of the linguistic attributes that our dataset would cover.
 Creating our examples from scratch also avoided copyright issues that usually prevent datasets from being freely reshared.
-Finally, the fact that the sentences were new and not gathered from any other existing sources ensured that no model has previously been exposed to the data contained in the dataset, thus avoiding data contamination issues \citep{sainz-etal-2023-nlp}.
+Finally, the fact that the sentences were new and not gathered from any other existing sources ensured that no model had previously been exposed to the data contained in the dataset, thus avoiding data contamination issues \citep{sainz-etal-2023-nlp}.